 Step 1: Paint Your Canvas

 You can actually mix the blue with a little black to make the color darker.
-I made a custom blue by doing just that.
+I made a custom blue using this technique.

-While your paint is still wet, apply a little black paint with a very dry brush and spread it across the top.
-That will make a few dark areas. – It’s important to do this while the blue paint is wet.
+Begin by painting a solid blue color on your canvas, making sure to cover the edges as well.
+While the blue paint is still wet, take a very dry brush and apply a small amount of black paint.
+Gently spread the black across the top of the canvas to create a few darker areas.
+It’s important to do this step while the blue paint is still wet.

 Do the same thing with a dry brush and some white paint.
-Again, I picked a few areas and brushed on white paint while my blue was still wet.
+Again, I picked a few areas and brushed on white paint while the blue was still wet.

 Step 2: Print & Trace Your Letters

-While you are waiting for your completed canvas to dry, pick a font on your computer that you like.
+While you wait for your completed canvas to dry, select a font on your computer that you like.
 Print your BEACH letters as large as you can while still fitting on the canvas.
 I used whole sheets of paper and taped them together to fit.

 Step 3: Paint In The Letters